-The Port makes available to customers various types of rental properties on Port controlled lands.
-These properties include land, buildings, warehouses, and wharves and sheds.
-Rates are set for these properties using various methodologies and are broken into two general classifications: waterfront and backland.
+The Port makes available to customers various types of rental properties on Port-controlled lands.
+These properties include land, buildings, warehouses, wharves and sheds.
+Rates are set for these properties using various methodologies and are broken into two general classifications, waterfront and backland.
 Independent appraisals are performed periodically to establish benchmark rates for these broad land classifications.
 Rates ultimately set in land rental agreements may be adjusted, within reason, to reflect general market conditions.
 Rates for other categories of properties are also set through negotiations and will further take into account the condition, location, utility and other aspects of the property.
 In all cases, the Port seeks to achieve the 12 percent rate of return that has been set by Board policy.

-Rental income at the Port decreased \$1.9 million, or 5.1%, from last year and is in part attributable to retroactive contract adjustments and conversion of warehouse properties to container terminal use.
+Rental income at the Port increased \$1.9 million, or 5.4%, over last year and represented 10.6% of fiscal year 2003 total operating revenues.
+This growth is principally attributable to general rate increases.